aklapper/diff-blog/plugins/publishpress/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.8.3] - 8 Sep 2022 =

+* Fixed: Custom Status Conflict – PublishPress, #1105
+* Update: Show Content Overview Post Types Content Together, #1062
+* Update: Change to Content Overview "Start Date" and "End Date" filter, #1064
+* Update: Update to Settings tabs #443
+* Update: Publishpress-ES-FR-IT-translation-update_August2022, #1104

+= [3.8.2] - 17 Aug 2022 =

+* Update: Sticky filters on the Calendar, #1088
+* Update: Allow users to choose whether or not to show the whole page title, #1089
+* Fixed: Double slug on hierarchical page when in draft mode, #1087
+* Fixed: Metadata box shows errors if there are no fields, #1085
+* Fixed: Problem with html characters on calendar, #1037
+* Fixed: Metadata filters don't work on Content Overview, #1070
+* Fixed: Fix calendar time picker time picker, #914
+* Update: Stop loading assets on non-PublishPress /wp-admin/ pages, #330

 = [3.8.1] - 7 Jun 2022 =